thewilsonator/thewilsonator.github.io/_posts/2016-03-28-better-vulkan-bindings.markdown

 Intro
 -----

 With the release of the new graphics API Vulkan from Khronos I thought it would good to try and wrap my head around it.
 Unfortunately Vulkan is a C API, and is therefore not type safe (although waaaay better than OpenGL) and rather clunky to use.
-However as Vulkan is a C API, it is easily accessible in D, so we can make a better API that forwards with no overhead to the C API in a type safe way that is  much cleaner and nicer to use way.
+However as Vulkan is a C API, it is easily accessible in D as they share a common memory model, so we can make a better API that forwards with no overhead to the C API in a type safe way that is much cleaner and nicer to use way.

 I originally intended to generate a D API straight from the spec, but I quickly came to the conclusion that that was not a good use of my time for several reasons:

 1. The spec is a massively convoluted and annoyingly inconsistent xml document (tags in weird places ect.).
 2. It is very C oriented ( full of preprocessor directives, typedefs, C-style array declarations, ...) and ,
 3. I would have to make reference to the free functions anyway...

 So I decided to start with a D translation of the C API taking care of all the C-isms.
 I used https://github.com/Rikarin/VulkanizeD/blob/master/Vulkan.d  @ 272a8e1 as a starting point and used the power that D offers in introspective and meta-programming to turn the C API into an idiomatic D API.